dicookie/wireshark-network-packets-analysis/README.md

     ![](https://i.postimg.cc/nzTyBKn5/9-2.jpg)

-### Potential Attack Explanation
+### Attack Insights

 After reviewing the packets, we identify this as a potential TCP SYN flood attack.
 The TCP SYN flood is where the attacker exploits the TCP three-way handshake process by sending numerous TCP SYN packets to a target server to overwhelm it.
 The attacker does not complete the handshake, which leaves the server with numerous half-open connections.
 This attack can lead to resource exhaustion, DoS, and network congestion.

-### Security Recommendations
+### Security Recommendationss

 Implement SYN flood protection mechanisms such as SYN cookies, rate limiting, IPS, and firewall rules to mitigate the impact of SYN flood attacks.
 Also, increasing the size of the backlog queue to handle more half-open connections will reduce the likelihood of resource depletion.

 ## Conclusion

 In this analysis, we looked at various network traffic patterns and attacks using Wireshark.
-Packet captures provide us with methods to identify and analyze attacks, potential harms, and effective security recommendations to mitigate them.
+Packet captures provide us with methods to identify and analyze attacks, potential harms, and effective Security Recommendationss to mitigate them.
 These are crucial steps to protect network infrastructure and maintain the confidentiality, integrity, and availability of network services.